This post was updated from a previous version published in April 2019.

 And here’s the result:

 Kubernetes exposes a good deal of useful metadata you can use to gain helpful information about performance outliers and track down individual errors.

 In the following example, notice how the APM error profile automatically identifies that nearly 57% of errors come from the same pods and pod IP addresses:

 APM error profiles automatically incorporate custom parameters and use different statistical measures to determine if an unusual number of errors is coming from a certain pod, IP, or host within the container cluster.
 From there, you can zero in on infrastructure- or cluster-specific root causes of the errors (or maybe you’ll just discover some bad code).

 APM and the Kubernetes cluster explorer

 Effectively monitoring applications running in Kubernetes requires not just code-level visibility into applications, but also the ability to correlate applications with the containers, pods, or hosts in which they’re running.
 By identifying pod-specific performance issues for an application’s workload, you can troubleshoot performance issues faster and have confidence that your application is always available, running fast, and doing what it is supposed to do.

-Your customers may not care about Kubernetes … but you must
+Your customers may not care about Kubernetes … but you should